xmarva/protein-structure-transformer/README.md

 # Protein Structure Classifier

-Custom protein structure classification, based on `PDB` (Protein Data Bank) and `CATH` (Class, Architecture, Topology, and Homologous superfamily) data.
+Custom protein structure classification, based on `PDB` and `CATH` data.

 The core task is predicting `protein architecture` based on its `amino acid sequence` and `3D structure`.